bebo-dot-dev/m3u-epg-editor/README.md

                         The url to pull the epg file from --groups [GROUPS], -g [GROUPS]
+                        Channel groups in the m3u to keep --channels [CHANNELS], -c [CHANNELS]
-                        Channel groups in the m3u to keep --sortchannels, -s    Sort channels alphabetically --outdirectory [OUTDIRECTORY], -d [OUTDIRECTORY]
+                        Individual channels in the m3u to discard --sortchannels, -s    Sort channels alphabetically --outdirectory [OUTDIRECTORY], -d [OUTDIRECTORY]
                         The output folder where retrieved and generated file